joeybrown-sf/rfcs/text/0000-artifact-hub-integration.md

 tooling.

 This announcement should be a living document that will be updated as the various requirements are satisfied.

+### Requirement 2 - Approval in Artifact Hub for work to proceed

+The [issue](https://github.com/artifacthub/hub/issues/4352) must be accepted in Artifact Hub.
+Subsequent work is outlined in the third requirement.

 ### Requirement 3 - Add support in Artifact Hub for component buildpacks and builders.